adsanz/openvpn-dockerized-setup/README.md

 ## Extra notes on the setup
 If you need help understanding the options of the first command, you can run `docker-compose run --rm openvpn ovpn_genconfig help` and it will show all the available options.
 However, be careful since the script will just ignore options that are configured wrong.
+Remember to change **MYVPN.PUBLIC.IP.OR.DOMAIN** to your public IP or DNS name!

 ## Start docker-compose

+Before starting docker-compose make sure the docker-compose.yml settings **OPENVPNMONITOR_DEFAULT_SITE** and **OPENVPNMONITOR_SITES_0_NAME** are adjusted to your needs.
+Also, the logo.png will be shown at the top level of the OpenVPN monitor page, you can change that to your needs as well

 ```
 docker-compose up -d